airacingtech/semi-supervised-autolabeler/README.md

 bash script/download_ckpt.sh
 ```

+if ./ckpt/R50_DeAOTL_PRE_YTB_DAV.pth does not exist then download the model weights from [here](https://github.com/yoxu515/aot-benchmark) for DeAOT model and place in the ckpt directory.

 ## Running the server

 Make sure to configure your `.env` (see `example.env`).

+### Configuring global variables
+In roar_config.py, edit the following:
+- **PORT** The specified pot to host the server.
+Defaults to `5000`.
+- **HOST** The IP address of the server.
+Defaults to `localhost`.
+- **DOWNLOADS_PATH** The path where annotation zips that need to be tracked are placed.
+Should ideally be placed where the CVAT server or user places downloaded zips.
+The paired CVAT Docker repository that has modified to work with this repository does this automatically.
+- **DEBUG** Set to true to see debug logs

+### Create an agent key
+For security purposes on the Flask server, create an `agent.key` file in the repository directory with a string value that is hashed or random

 ### CUDA Toolkit 12.1
 Make sure when you run